FredHutch/evaluate-gene-level-metagenomics-tools/tools/simulate_metagenome/Readme.md

 abundances simulated randomly from a log-normal distribution.

-The actual read simulations will be done with ART, and the genes present in each genome will be ascertained directly from the RefSeq annotations.
+The actual read simulations will be done with ART, and the genes present in each genome will be annotated with Prokka.

 ### Input